Constrained Reinforcement Learning and Formal Verification for Safe Colonoscopy Navigation: Constrained Reinforcement learning

 A constrained DRL algorithm should find a policy $\theta \in \Pi_\mathcal{C}$ that maximizes the reward.
-A natural way to encode this problem is through a constrained optimization problem in the form of:

-One viable method to incorporate the constraints in an optimization problem involves the utilization of \textit{Lagrange multipliers}.
+A natural way to encode this problem is through a constrained optimization problem in the form of: One viable method to incorporate the constraints in an optimization problem involves the utilization of \textit{Lagrange multipliers}.
 In the context of DRL, a possible technique is to transform the constrained problem into its dual unconstrained counterpart.
-The objective function for optimization can be expressed as follows, which can be maximized using any policy gradient algorithm:

-where $\mathcal{L}(\pi_\theta, \lambda) = J_r(\pi_\theta) - \lambda(J_{C}(\pi_\theta) - d)$.
+The objective function for optimization can be expressed as follows: where $\mathcal{L}(\pi_\theta, \lambda) = J_r(\pi_\theta) - \lambda(J_{C}(\pi_\theta) - d)$.
 Among the various DRL algorithm that can be used to maximize this function, a typical choice is to exploit PPO, which has shown promising results when applied together with the Lagrangian dual optimization \cite{RaAcAm19}.
 In our setup, we consider the same reward function of PPO, with the addition of a cost function that assumes a value of $1$ only when the capsule interacts with the wall; otherwise is always $0$.
 A cost threshold values of $500$ was selected, balancing the safety of the capsule without compromising its reward performance (discussed in Sec.\ref{sec:exp}).